User Guide (Latest)

 --verbose, -v True or False to enable verbosity of the script.
 N/A N

 By default, the qualification tool generates estimated speedups of the CPU applications.
-To generate estimated cost-savings, you need to provide the CPU cluster information.
+It will also generate a cluster recommendation for running on GPU.
+To aid that recommendation, you can provide the CPU cluster information.

 The specific type of parameter passed for the cluster is based on platform, see the following scenarios to determine which method to use for your platform: